sonic-pi-net/sonic-pi/README.md

 and gives users the control to turn their sonic ideas into reality.

-However, in addition to being an engaging education resource it's also evolved into an extremely powerful and performance-ready instrument.
+However, in addition to being an engaging education resource it's also evolved into an extremely powerful and performance-ready live coding instrument.

 * Info: http://sonic-pi.net
 * Source: https://github.com/samaaron/sonic-pi